Data at Rest Encryption: How DLP Protects Data at Rest?

 Data Loss Prevention (DLP) systems are designed to identify, monitor, and protect data across various states.
 Here's how it functions across different data states and environments:

-DLP solutions protect data at rest by scanning storage systems, databases, and endpoints for sensitive information.
-Once identified, DLP can enforce protective measures such as encrypt data at rest, access controls, and deletion of unnecessary data.
+DLP solutions protect data at rest by scanning data residing in SaaS apps, cloud databases, application servers and employee laptops for sensitive information.
+Once identified, DLP can enforce protective measures such as labeling, access controls, encryption and deletion of unnecessary data.
 This ensures that stored data is only accessible to authorized users and remains secure against external breaches and insider threats.

 Email systems are frequent targets for data loss and breaches.
 DLP technologies scan both inbound and outbound emails to detect sensitive content and apply encryption to secure email communications.
 It prevents the accidental or intentional sharing of confidential information shared via email.